Ananya-AJ/CMPE255-Data-Mining/README.md

 Used lung cancer data set to analyse on different features and applied different models to look how results change with a minimal delta.
 Please refer to the screen recording of the same below:

 https://youtu.be/2YxkLGHClB0

+Assignment 2:
+Practice Derek Banas tutorial

+Assignment 3: Pycaret and gradio

+The folder contains colab notebooks of below data mining methods on different datasets

+Binary classification - Heart strokedataset from kaggle - predicting stroke Multiclass classification - Star dataset from kaggle - predicting start type Regression - House price prediction from kaggle - predicting sale price Clustering - Bank marketing campaign from kaggle Anomaly Detection - Marketing campaign of a bank dataset from kaggle Association Rules Mining - market basket dataset from kaggle Time Series Forecasting - Univariate without Exogenous Variables - Air passenger dataset from kaggle, forecasting the frequency of passenger to fly Time Series Forecasting - Univariate with Exogenous Variables - htag property holdings,property sale data from kaggle

+All the above methods were practiced using both pycaret and explicit cleaning using pandas.

+Gradio is used on binary classification and regression

 Assignment 4: